CarbonLDP/carbonldp-js-sdk/doc/README.md

 static isAbsolute( uri:string ):boolean
 ```

-Returns true if the URI provided is absolute
+Returns true if the URI provided is absolute.

 *Parameters*